-As a type 1 Diabetic, the Ketovore diet has been life-changing for me.
+As a type 1 Diabetic, the Ketovore diet has been life-changing.

-I often say that in November of 2018, I felt like I was going to die, and I couldn’t take it anymore.
-I struggled for years to manage my blood glucose levels and had all the hyperglycemic symptoms like zero energy, tiredness, weight gain, and recurrent infections.
-Finally, I needed to adapt or die.
+I often say that in November of 2018, I felt like I would die, and I couldn’t take it anymore.
+I struggled to manage my blood glucose levels for years and had all the hyperglycemic symptoms like zero energy, tiredness, weight gain, and recurrent infections.

-After exploring the Ketogenic and the Carnivore diet and intermittent fasting, I implemented both forms of eating, morphing into a Ketovore, and saw excellent results.
+Looking for a solution, I explored the Ketogenic and the Carnivore diet and intermittent fasting.
+I implemented both forms of eating, morphing into a Ketovore, and saw excellent results.

 Ketovore to the rescue

-In addition, as a Diabetic, the main benefit has been controlling blood sugar levels and drastically reducing my insulin needs (80% drop).
+In addition, as a Diabetic, the main benefit has been controlling blood sugar levels and drastically reduced my insulin needs (80% drop) immediately.

 Overall, I feel healthier and happier with this way of eating.